 by: Dale Cox

-Plaster that has gotten wet is best repaired using setting-type joint compound, or mud.
+Plaster that has gotten wet is best repaired using setting-type joint compound, also called mud.
 Ready-mixed compound will not be hard enough and is vulnerable to any residual moisture in the wall material.
 To repair deep damage to the putty and sand coats or lath, use the process at this link.
 Repair surface damage using the process described below.

 When three-coat plaster gets wet, the surface will usually show some visual signs.
 A brown stain may appear in ceilings or walls.
 With a heavy soaking, the surface may begin to bubble from the chemical reaction of the lime.
 As the surface dries, it may harden and the surrounding paint will flack off.
 Water damage effects may be minor, isolated to the surface layer of the wall, or it may penetrate the whole 3-coat structure, causing crumbling brown and scratch coats that fall off the lath.
 In some cases, the lath may also be damaged, showing rotted wood or rusted metal under the plaster coats.